adarwoo/kicad2gcode/README.md

 ## Contributing

-My objective is to get a working application by Sept 2023.
+My objective is to get a working application by November 2023.
 This should machine holes and outlines (pth and npth).
+The outiline routing is turning out far more complex than I had anticipated, since the output data from KiCAD are dijointed segments, requiring to re-create a closed geometry using Eulerian Path and other graph theory.
+As KiCAD supports non-linear geometry, this is made even hardware, and require some approximation.
+I am using the work from https://github.com/pcb2gcode/pcb2gcode (which relies on Gerber data) for inspiration - both making it Pythonic.
-The architecture has been thought also allow for engraving.
+The effort is also helping the project move towards being able to engrave PCBs and promoting an architecture which should allow for engraving.
 But I have no need for engraving for now as I etch PCBs.
 Let me know if you are interrested in contributing.
 The tests do not provide 100% coverage yet and the code could be cleaned up too.